 Eagle hunting in Kazakhstan

 Eagle hunting in Kazakhstan is practiced in small villages all over the country, but some of the most famous hunters come from the Almaty region.
-The tradition is getting a lot of attention lately, with the discovery of the first eagle hunting babe, but Kazakhstan’s festivals are still not as well known as those in Mongolia and Kyrgyzstan.
+The tradition is getting a lot of attention lately, but Kazakhstan’s festivals are still not as well known as those in Mongolia and Kyrgyzstan.
 Russian speakers can check the website for the Kazakhstan National Sports Association for festival dates, which change every year.